-MARIA I. MORENO, M.D., Instructor in Anesthesiology RICHARD L. STEELE, M.D., Instructor in Anesthesiology FUAT TURKEKUL, M.D., Instructor in Anesthesiology
+JOANNE L. LINN, M.D., Assistant Professor of Anesthesiology YILMAZ ERYASA, M.D., Instructor in Anesthesiology HISHIM KHATIB, M.D., Instructor in Anesthesiology

-- T. ANESTHESIOLOGY.
+1. ANESTHESIOLOGY.
 This course includes a series of lectures, demonstrations, and discussions of anesthetic agents.
 During the summer vacation between the third and fourth years there is opportunity for a small group of students to do more extensive work in clinical anesthesia.
-Fourth-year students will be assigned in small groups to the anesthesia service where observations of and the administration of anesthetic agents under supervision will be possible. - 2.
-ELECTIVE COURSES.
+Fourth-year students will be assigned in small groups to the anesthesia service where observations of and the administration of anesthetic agents under supervision will be possible.

+2. ELECTIVE COURSES.
 Opportunity for elective work in the laboratory will be available for a small group of students during the fourth year.
 Hours and credit by arrangement.